mozilla-platform-ops/mozilla-bitbar-devicepool/README.lt.md

 #### Device Pools: Server-side vs Client-side

-MBD submits Bitbar tasks to several projects.
-The projects represent our Taskcluster worker pools.
+MBD submits Bitbar tasks to several Bitbar projects.
+The projects map to our Taskcluster worker pools.

-In MLD, no such ability to group devices exists.
-Only MLD knows about these groups, not LT.
+At Lambdatest, we can't easily create arbitary groups of devices so MLD must manage them.

 ### Execution Loop Overview